enkidevs/curriculum/JavaScript/Ecmascript 2015/es5-or-es6.md

 Array
 %exp
 The JavaScript `Array` object is used in the construction of arrays.
-Ecmascript supports this object since version 5.
+It was standardized before ES6.
 %

 Number
 %exp
-In ES5 the `number` object represents a set of all possible integer values including the special “Not-a-Number”
+The `number` object represents a set of all possible integer values including the special “Not-a-Number”
 (NaN) values, positive infinity and negative infinity.
+It was standardized before ES6.
 %

 var
 %exp
-ES5 has implemented `var`, which enables users to declare a variable of any type.
+`JavaScript` has implemented `var`, which enables users to declare a variable of any type.
+It was introduced before ES6.
 %

 null
 %exp
 The first version to support `null` is
-ES5.
+ES1.
 %

 if (key in object)
 %exp
 The in operator matches all object keys, including those in the object's prototype chain.
-The first Ecmascript version to support this feature is ES5.
+It was standardized before ES6.
 %

 Math.PI
 %exp
-This is a new library which comes in hand when more complex calculations are needed.
+This is library which comes in hand when more complex calculations are needed.
-It is supported since ES5.
+It is supported since ES1.1.
 %

 void
 %exp
 A void function is a function that has no return values.
-It is supported since ES5.
+It was standardized before ES6.
 %

 typeof
 %exp
 Returns the type of the checked object.
-Ecmascript supports it since ES5.
+It was introduced before ES6.
 %

 instanceof
 %exp
 Returns the instance of the checked object.
-ES5 was the first version to support it.
+ES3 was the first version to support it.
 %